ros-navigation/docs.nav2.org/tutorials/docs/adding_smoother.rst

       <SmoothPath unsmoothed_path="{path}" smoothed_path="{path}" error_code_id={smoother_error_code}"/>
     </Sequence>

-If you wish to have recoveries for the smoother error codes:
+If you wish to have recoveries for the smoother error codes, such as triggering the system recoveries branch of a behavior tree:

 .. code-block:: xml